Nginx with PHP8.1 FPM on Ubuntu 20.04

 The output will show the installed version of PHP:

-Installing PHP8.1 FPM extensions
+Installing PHP8.1 extensions

 To list all loaded extensions run the following command: